rayfrankenstein/AITOW/README.md

 Scrum is just the by-product of corporate status-seeking evolutionary war games against in-house scientific thinking.”—mlthoughts2018, [https://news.ycombinator.com/item?id=20018262](https://news.ycombinator.com/item?id=20018262)

 ---
+"[People don't like agile] because it’s used as an excuse by managers not to do any upfront requirements gathering, specifications of planning ‘because requirements change’.

+All that becomes the individual developer’s responsibility so we’re expected to become experts in whatever domain the product is in, come up with estimates and ‘story points’ out of thin air, and take the fall when it goes wrong.

+And we’re not trusted to get on with it, and must attend ‘stand ups’ and ‘ceremonies’ and ‘squad demos’ and ‘retrospectives’ to discuss the last ‘iterations’ stand ups and ceremonies and demos and retrospectives.

+Photoshop was not built with agile, with the developers required to stop work and attend ‘stand ups’ every day to report their progress.
+The internet was not developed in ‘sprints’.

+‘Waterfall’ and ‘planning’ and ‘specifications’ are not bad words."--Ixis743, [Okay people don't like Agile, what's the alternative?](https://www.reddit.com/r/SoftwareEngineering/comments/16ifv63/okay_people_dont_like_agile_whats_the_alternative/)

+---

 "Agile as you observe it ist just double speak for micromanagement in my experience.

 What we experience is a caste of highly paid managers that: